 Monitoring the execution of tasks of EU DSO entity.
 ACER may provide an opinion on the EU DSO entity on the annual work programme and other relevant documents and can issue decisions for DSOs to provide relevant information necessary for carrying out monitoring.
-(Priority level 3) According to Article performance of those entities

-The Agency may issue opinions recommendations on its own initiative with to its areas of competence.
-According to Article of Regulation 2019/942, the Electricity Working will be formally consulted on opinions/recommendation e 24(2)

-Expected results In-depth monitoring of the

-Based on a sound and transparent data collection process, ACER will monitor the performance and compliance of those entities with the European legisltaive framework.
+(Priority level 3) According to Article 24(2) of Regulation (EU) 2019/942, the Electricity Working Group will be formally consulted on opinions and decisions and will be regularly informed and consulted on the monitoring activity.
+The Agency may issue opinions and recommendations on its own initiative with regard to its areas of competence.
+According to Article 24(2) of Regulation 2019/942, the Electricity Working Group will be formally consulted on the opinions/recommendation Expected results In-depth monitoring of the performance of those entities Based on a sound and transparent data collection process, ACER will monitor the performance and compliance of those entities with the European legisltaive framework.